With online retail forever hitting new heights, eCommerce businesses are looking for new ways to increase their average eCommerce conversion rate.

 The most common mistake made when reviewing conversion rates is to simply look at the amount of overall traffic and weigh it against sales.

 To get the most out of CRO you need to be clinical.
 Focusing on a smaller area allows you to better evaluate the impact of changes and tweak them where needed.
 If optimisation is successful on one part of your site, you can then look at implementing it across your business as a whole.
-That being said, what are the first things you could do to improve CRO?
+That being said, what are the first things you could do to improve your eCommerce conversion rate?

 UX and conversion rate go hand in hand.
 The ergonomics of your site and how customers feel whilst using it are key determiners of how eCommerce businesses perform.
 There is no shortage of content online that will lay out the basics for you but we’ll touch upon some of them here: